Maximising opportunities and tackling inequalities by listening to the voices of sports participants from potentially marginalised groups.

 The project team partnered up recently with Age UK, Bolton in an event for participants, allowing for a frank discussion about what was known about safety and well-being among participants themselves.
 Charlotte Gilmartin (ex-elite speed-skater, Team GB) spoke about her experiences at the Olympics, her medals and also safeguarding matters that has impacted her sporting life, as a means of introducing safeguarding to event delegates.
 Participants discussed and answered a range of questions about their experiences of safety and well-being issues.

-What was evident from the session was that whilst people had a general idea of safety and looking out for each other, the idea that there should be more formal ‘procedures’ around safety and well-being, was not really something on the radar of participants.
-Much was
+We found that whilst people had a general idea of safety and looking out for each other, the idea that there should be more formal ‘procedures’ around safety and well-being, was not really something on the radar of participants.

 Meet The Team